OpenEvalProject/evals/manuscripts/elife-53539/v2/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/53539/elife-53539-fig2-v2.jpg)

-**Figure 2.:** Prosodic categorization performance measured in the scanner (proportion correct); each point represents the performance of a single participant.Figure 2—source data 1.
+**Figure 2.:** Prosodic categorization performance measured in the scanner (proportion correct); each point represents the performance of a single participant.

-## Neuroimaging - whole-brain connectedness
+### Neuroimaging - whole-brain connectedness

 Results from these analyses are available online (see Data Availability Statement for details).
 A data-driven approach was taken to identify brain regions with the largest group- and condition-related differences in functional connectivity (see Materials and methods).
 Comparing whole-brain connectedness values by group (Amusia vs. Controls) revealed four significant locations (where z of peak vertices > 4.61, FDR-corrected p<0.05) that showed greater whole-brain connectedness for the control than for the amusia group (see Figure 3, yellow crosses).
 All group differences were located in the inferior frontal cortex: two left hemisphere vertices (inferior frontal gyrus p. triangularis and dorsolateral prefrontal cortex) and two right hemisphere vertices (inferior frontal gyrus p. triangularis and p. orbitalis).
 There were no areas where whole-brain connectedness differed by Condition, or showed an interaction of Group and Condition.